hknutzen/Netspoc/technical.markdown

 {% include image.html src="./images/virtual_interface.png" title="Virtual IP:" description="Virtual IP adresses are represented in Netspoc as additional interfaces" %}

-### Optimize Pathrestrictions

-Netspoc finds paths between source and destination by walking from both towards `zone1` until a common node is found.
-We have seen before that Netspoc is guided by distance values that have been attached to every router and zone.
-Loops are subsumed by single distance values, with the loop exit node being referenced within every loop node (**Finding loop paths**).
-Therefore, whenever a loop is entered during pathfinding, Netspoc knows which node is the node to proceed with on the path towards `zone1`.
-Obviously, Netspoc still needs to examine every loop in detail to find all paths from entrance to exit node to generate ACLs for the managed routers inside the loop.
-In the figure below, Netspoc would then find two paths from loop entrance to loop exit node, marked by the green and the red arrow.

-{% include image.html src="./images/find_loop_paths1.png" title = "Finding loop paths:" description="To generate ACLs for managed routers inside loops, all paths from loop entrance to loop exit node have to be found." %}

-Path exploration inside loops can be a very expensive step, especially with big and nested cycles.
-It is therefore a good idea to stop examining invalid paths as early as possible, which is why we have a closer look at pathrestrictions now.
-Imagine a pathrestriction was added to the topology (**Loop partitioning**, 1).
-Then, the red path from figure **Finding loop paths** is no longer valid.
-Currently, pathrestrictions are referenced in every participating interface object and contains information about participating interfaces only.
-Netspoc therefore would have to follow the red path until the pathrestrictions second interface is reached to find the path to be invalid.
-To save these steps, Netspoc divides loops with pathrestrictions into partitions and stores at every pathrestricted interface the partitions that can be reached when the interface is passed from router to zone (zone direction) or from zone to router (router direction).
-In doing so, Netspoc can decide at the first pathrestricted interface, whether a certain destination can or can not be reached on the path passing the interface.

-{% include image.html src="./images/find_loop_paths.png" title="Loop partitioning:" description="The cycle is divided into different parts that can be reached from pathrestricted interfaces." %}

-To receive loop partitioning, every pathrestriction interface that is located within a cycle is considered.
-The loop path is traversed from the interface until another interface of the same pathrestriction is reached.
-Nodes that are visited during traversal lie in between both pathrestrictions and are labeled with a unique partition number.
-Within the adjacent interface objects, this partition number is stored to keep track on the partitions that can be reached from the interfaces.
-Obviously, every interface can border two partitions, which is why two numbers are stored in every interface object: one for zone and one for router direction.
-Consequently, loop path traversal has to be performed twice per interface, if the interface has not been found before during a traversal starting from another interface of the same pathrestriction.

 ## Finding active routes {#find_routes}

 After the elementary rule set has been optimized, static routing